rockerBOO/awesome-neovim/README.md

 - [Dotfyle](https://dotfyle.com) - Dotfyle is a site for sharing and discovering Neovim configs and plugins.
 - [NeoLand](https://neoland.dev) - A beautifully crafted website for Neovim resources.
 - [Weyaaron/nvim-training](https://github.com/Weyaaron/nvim-training) - A beginner-friendly tool for training your 'muscle memory' using small, repeatable tasks.
+- [Nvim.app](https://nvim.app) - A modern search interface for Neovim plugins with fuzzy search, filtering, and self-service updates for plugin authors.

 <!--lint disable double-link -->